-They are becoming an increasingly popular choice due to their cosy and multifunctional design.
-However, as they are a relatively new product to the baby market, there are some questions you’ll want to ask before investing in one.
+Over the past few years, they've become increasingly popular due to their cosy and multifunctional design.
+However, as they are a relatively new product to the baby market, there are some questions you'll want to ask before investing in one.

 Are baby nests and pods safe for sleep?

-Some pods and nests are or have have been promoted as a place for your baby to sleep.
-You may have seen the warning from The Lullaby Trust that baby pods and nests do not meet the safer sleeping guidelines that it promotes.
+Pods and nests used to be promoted as a place for your baby to sleep unsupervised.
+But this has come into question following the warning from The Lullaby Trust in 2018 that baby pods and nests do not meet the safer sleeping guidelines that it promotes.
 This warning applies to babies under the age of 1.

 "The evidence shows that the safest way to sleep a baby is on a firm, flat, waterproof mattress in a cot or Moses basket, and we would not recommend any sleep surface that does not conform to these guidelines," The Lullaby Trust told us.